We hold every copy of the New Zealand War Cry ever produced, and then some. A quick estimate would be over 3500 issues (including current...

 Tribute to Jim Cochrane Kennedy: 25 August 1939 to 17 April 2010

-For ninety-five years The Salvation Army's Rotoroa Island offered a haven of tranquillity and therapy for inebriates in New Zealand.
+For a hundred years The Salvation Army's Rotoroa Island offered a haven of tranquillity and therapy for inebriates in New Zealand.

 The symbolism of The Salvation Army crest is as follows: